 Leberkäse is like a meatloaf – made from chopped pork, corned beef and bacon, ground up and formed in a loaf shape.

-It is either served in a roll as a quick lunch, or with roast potatoes or chips, and a fried egg on top.
+It is either served in a roll as a quick lunch, or with roast potatoes, potato salad, or chips, and a fried egg on top.